 While some airlines are generously offering the full capability of Wi-Fi, others have taken a different approach by providing free messaging on certain apps.
 These freebie options assume you either have an iPhone, Facebook’s Messenger, or WhatsApp (and friends to talk to).
 Messaging services are free on:

 - Alaska Airlines

-The list of airlines that offer Wi-Fi for everyone onboard surprised me a bit.
-It’s an eclectic mix of carriers.
+It’s an eclectic mix of carriers that offer free Wi-Fi.
 JetBlue still takes the reigns as the most user-friendly free Wi-Fi service with zero restrictions and departure gate to arrival gate usability.

 Make no mistake, most airlines charge for Wi-Fi.
 The equipment has historically been expensive and run by a third party.
 However, new technology is making it more affordable for airlines, which view it as a competitive advantage.
 Delta Air Lines CEO Ed Bastian has spouted ambition to make Wi-Fi free on every flight shortly.
 In the coming years, we’ll see more airlines offer free Wi-Fi and messaging services to customers.

 I don’t know of anywhere else besides in an airplane that you can’t get free Wi-Fi. – Delta CEO Ed Bastian